Hotman75/Hutilities/README.md

 ---

-## ☁️ Personal Cloud Server (Oracle Cloud)
+## ☁️ Personal Cloud Server

-Looking for a free cloud server for hosting website or gaming server?
-Oracle Cloud offers Always Free virtual machines.
+Looking for a free cloud server for hosting website or gaming server? **Oracle Cloud** offers the best Always Free virtual machines.
 Below is a setup guide and an automation script to help you secure an instance.

 👉 [Oracle Cloud Installation Guide](./Oracle%20Cloud/installation-guide.md)